 There are many different social media platforms available to communicate through and these guidelines, available to download below, provides useful hints and tips about communicat

-The WCF Sports Media Programme (formerly Trainee Journalist and Photographer Programme) was established in 2012.
+The Sports Media Trainee Programme (formerly Trainee Journalist and Photographer Programme) was established in 2012.